 “You’re just crazy.”

 And it’s incredibly harmful.
-Someone who is effectively gaslit begins to feel like they are in a psych ward, where nothing is real or certain.
+Someone who is effectively gaslit begins to feel like they are in a psych ward, where nothing makes sense.

 Escaping a Gaslighting Narcissist